 Best Hypoallergenic: Wild One Grooming Wipes

-If your dog has allergies, the Wild One Grooming Wipes have a hypoallergenic formula that won’t irritate their skin.
+The Wild One Grooming Wipes have a gentle formula that unlikely to irritate your dog's skin.
 These wipes come in packages of 70, and they’re designed to be used on your dog’s body, helping to clean their skin and fur while minimizing odors.

 Best Compostable: Earth Rated Dog Wipes

-The Earth Rated Wipes are 8 x 8 inches, and the hypoallergenic formula is made using natural, safe ingredients like shea butter, aloe, and chamomile.
+The Earth Rated Wipes are 8 x 8 inches, and the formula is made using natural ingredients like shea butter, aloe, and chamomile.
 They’re free from parabens, sulfates, and alcohol, and you can use them on puppies and cats, too.

 What to Look for in Dog Wipes

 It’s always a good idea to look at the ingredients in dog wipes before you buy them.
-Ingredients like phthalates or parabens can lead to health problems down the road, and an alcohol-based formula may cause dryness or irritation.
+You may want to avoid ingredients like phthalates or parabens that may be linked to reproductive problems, and an alcohol-based formula may cause dryness or irritation.
 In general, you’ll want to look for dog wipes made from soothing ingredients.

 While some dog wipes are “all-purpose,” other products are only supposed to be used on certain areas of your dog’s body.
 If you’re planning to clean sensitive areas, such as your dog’s ears, eyes, or behind, you’ll want to make sure the wipes you choose are specifically designed for the task.
 Otherwise, you risk irritating your dog’s skin or potentially even hurting them.